Web Help Desk 12.7.4 Release Notes

 These release notes describe the new features, improvements, and fixed issues in Web Help Desk 12.7.4.
 They also provide information about upgrades and describe workarounds for known issues.

-If you are looking for previous release notes for Web Help Desk, see the Previous Version documentation.
+If you are looking for previous Web Help Desk release notes, see the Previous Version documentation.

 New features and improvements